onlyquake/xonotic-wiki/Items.md

 Fuel is used for special tools like the [Jetpack](jetpack).
 In the HUD, fuel is displayed as a yellow bar.

+The fuel item will refill your fuel completely.

-Depending on game settings, fuel may automatically refill when you're low on fuel.
+Depending on game settings, fuel may also automatically refill when you're low on fuel, at least partially.

 | **Name** | Fuel |
 |:-|:-:|